Mastering Snake Handling Equipment with ACES

 PetStep Ramp

-A larger ramp, comparable to the HalfStep® ramp in construction, this ramp is taller and slightly steeper than other ramps we’ve mentioned so far.
+A larger ramp, comparable to the HalfStep® ramp in construction, this ramp is taller and slightly steeper than other dog ramps we’ve mentioned so far.
 This height makes it more suitable for taller vehicles and more comfortable and confidence-inspiring in larger dogs.
 Optional legs convert this ramp into a table when necessary, especially useful for veterinary practices.
 Veterinary offices may also consider using PetStep Ramps to aid larger or aging dogs up onto an examination table, without any unnecessary muscle strains on the part of the veterinary technician.

 Select Wishlist